amyles/coherence-workshop-handson/coherence-workshop-handson.md

 Details of the two Oracle Container Engine (OKE) clusters that will be used for the lab.

-## Establish access to London Cluster
+## Establish Access to London Cluster

 This lab will use two OKE clusters, the first on the London region and the second in the Frankfurt region.
 We will interact with the OKE clusters via standard Kubernetes tools like kubectl and helm.
 Fortunately OCI provides a [Cloud Shell](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) environment with these tools already installed that we can use as a virtual bastion host.